Skip to content

 • Evaluate Your Workforce Needs: Consider where contractual workers can add value to your organization, especially for short-term projects or specialized tasks.

-• Invest in VMS Systems: Implement Vendor Management Systems to efficiently manage your pool of contractual workers and ensure compliance with legal requirements.
+• Invest in VMS Systems: Implement vendor management software to efficiently manage your pool of contractual workers and ensure compliance with legal requirements.

 • Stay Informed on Legal Changes: Keep up-to-date with regulations like AB5 that could impact your use of contractual labor.